 The Royal College of Anaesthetists is the professional body responsible for the specialty throughout the UK.
 Working with our members, we ensure the quality of patient care through the maintenance of standards in anaesthesia, critical care and pain medicine.

-The College, with our Faculties, is the third largest Medical Royal College by UK membership based in hospitals across the UK
+24,400 fellows and members The College, with our Faculties, is the third largest Medical Royal College by UK membership